 No matter what the topic happens to be, students need to be sure that they are sharing information that makes them stand out.
 Too many students write about their experiences working overseas with their youth groups or volunteering with people who are less fortunate than they are.
 This is nice, but it is not unique.
-Students need to think differently, more differently than they ever have before.
-Myessaygeek.com is waiting to write your essay.
+You need to think differently when you do my term papers, more differently than they ever have before.
 They need to look at what their friends do and try to do something unexpected.

 Colleges want to find students who can stand out from the crowd - in a positive way.
 They cannot stock their colleges full of students who volunteer with their church youth groups.
 Not that this type of volunteer work is bad - colleges just need to have a variety of students with varying experiences.

 Colleges do not want to see the typical five-paragraph essay.
 They want to see that incoming students do know how to write, but they want to see that they know how to write well.
 The better writers do understand the rules of essay writing, but they also know how to break the rules while keeping their writing assignments coherent.
 Those five-paragraph essays were appropriate for 9th grade, but not after that.

 Students also need to be sure that their grammar, mechanics, and style are nearly perfect.
 Students need to show college admissions experts that they know how to write and that they do not need to be remediated while in school.
 If the essay is a complete disaster because you do not know how to write complicated sentences or how to write a complex sentence, then you should not ever waste your time writing the paper.